jdupak/diploma-thesis/ir.md

         return;
     }
 }
 ```

-The dump consists of:

-- A function header with arguments: `fn fib(_1: usize) -> i32 { ... }`.
-- Declaration of locals: `let _0: i32;`, where `_0` is the return value (even if it is of the unit type).
-Arguments are not listed here, they are
-  listed in the function header.
-- A list of basic blocks: `bb0: { ... }`.
-The basic block name is the `bb` prefix followed by a number.
-- Each basic block consists of a list of BIR statements.
-Instruction can be either assigned to a local (place) or be a statement.
-  Instructions take locals (places) as arguments.
-- Each basic block is terminated with a control flow instruction followed by a list of destinations:
-    - `goto -> bb3;` - a goto instruction with a single destination.
-    - `switchInt(_3) -> [bb4, bb7];` - a switch instruction with multiple destinations.
-    - `return;` - a return instruction with no destinations.
-    - `Call(fib)(_6, ) -> [bb6];` - a call instruction with a single destination.
-This section is prepared for panic handling.

-## BIR Structure

-BIR structure is defined in `gcc/rust/checks/errors/borrowck/rust-bir.h`.
-It is heavily inspired by rustc's MIR.
-The main difference is that BIR
-drastically reduces the amount of information carried to only borrow-checking relevant information.
+> Shortened example of BIR dump of a simple Rust program, computing a Fibonacci number.
+> The source code and full dump together with a legend can be found in the
+> appendix. [crossref, todo make the apeendix]
+> This example comes from a "BIR Design Notes",
+> which is part of the source tree
+> and where provides an introduction for a developer getting familiar with the basic aspects of the borrow-checker implementation.

+The borrow-checker IR (BIR) is a three-address code representation, designed to be very close to a subset of rustc's MIR.
+Same as MIR, it represents the body of a single function (or other function-like item, e.g. a closure),
+since borrow-checking is performed on each function separately.
+It ignores particular operations and merges them into a few abstract operations, that
+only focus on the flow of data.

-As borrow-checking is performed on each function independently, BIR represents a single function (`struct Function`).
-A `Function` consists of a list
+The BIR of a single function composes of basic metadata about the function (like arguments, return type, explicit lifetimes, etc.), a list of basic
-of basic blocks, list of arguments (for dump only) and place database, which keeps track of locals.

-### Basic Blocks
+blocks, and a list of places.

 A basic block is identified by its index in the function's basic block list.
 It contains a list of BIR statements and a list of successor
 basic block indices in CFG.

-### BIR Statements

-BIR statements are of three categories:

-- An assignment of an expression to a local (place).
-- A control flow operation (switch, return).
+BIR statements are of three categories: An assignment of an expression to a local (place), a control flow operation (switch, return), or a special
-- A special statement (not executable), which carries additional information for borrow-checking (`StorageDead`, `StorageLive`).
+statement (not executable), which carries additional information for borrow-checking (explicit type annotations, information about variable scope,

-#### Expressions
+etc.).

 Expressions represent the executable parts of the rust code.
 Many different Rust contracts are represented by a single expression, as only data (and
 lifetime) flow needs to be tracked.

-- `InitializerExpr` represents any kind of struct initialization.
-It can be either explicit (struct expression) or implicit (range expression,
-  e.g. `0..=5`).
-- `Operator<ARITY>` represents any kind of operation, except the following, where special information is needed either for borrow-checking or for
-  better debugging.
-- `BorrowExpr` represents a borrow operation.
-- `AssignmentExpr` holds a place for an assignment statement (i.e., no operation is done on the place, it is just assigned).
-- `CallExpr` represents a function call.
-    - For functions, the callable is represented by a constant place (see below).
-(E.i. all calls use the same constant place.)
-    - For closures and function pointers, the callable is represented by a (non-constant) place.
+Some expressions are differentiated to allow for a better debugging experience.

 ### Places

-Places are defined in `gcc/rust/checks/errors/borrowck/rust-bir-place.h`.

 Places represent locals (variables), their field, and constants.
 They are identified by their index (`PlaceId`) in the function's place database.
 For
 better dump correspondence to MIR, constants use a different index range.